 \subsubsection{Selling on Demand (SoD)}

 The \textit{SoD} protocol is described in Fig. \ref{fig:p3}. \AL{In this} case, the smart contract receives the buying requests $b_i$ from a customer \PP{$\mathcal{B}_i$}, but there is no available appropriate data on the ledger to satisfy the requirements from \PP{$\mathcal{B}_i$}. \PP{Hence, the smart contract sends an \emph{ask-for-data}} request $aD_i$ to producers to ask whether they can provide the required data $D_i$.
 The providers $\mathcal{S}_i$ after a while can gather data from the environment or from other sources then answer to the market by $s_i$ including $D_i$ information as well as price $P_i$.
-Then, the smart contract asks $\mathcal{B}_i$ for fund transfer with amount of $P_i$.
+Then, the smart contract asks $\mathcal{B}_i$ for fund transfer with an amount of $P_i$.
 The $\mathcal{B}_i$ make payment via $T_{i, commit}$.
 Then $T_{i, settle}$ are executed to complete the deal between $\mathcal{B}_i$ and $\mathcal{S}_i$.
 Finally, the confirmations are sent to the ledger from both parties.

-This protocol is beneficial, for example, when a party needs a type of data that is not available on the market and there is a need to trade in real time.
-In the scope of this study, we assume that, when a provider receives the request \emph{ask-for-data} from smart contract, it can provide the required data to the market. \PP{In real-life scenario, the requests from customer sometimes cannot be satisfied immediately, so these requests are queued in the systems until completed.} A Vehicle-to-Vehicle (V2V) use case is appropriate for this protocol where vehicles can purchase the information on the traffic jam in specific street which drivers expect to \AL{use} in the near future.
+\rv{This \textit{SoD} protocol is beneficial, for example, when a party needs a type of data that is not available on the market and there is the need to trade in real time.
+In the scope of this study, we assume that, when a provider receives \emph{ask-for-data} from a smart contract, it can provide the required data to the market.
+In real-life scenarios, some of the requests from customers cannot be satisfied immediately, so these requests are queued in the systems until the data is available.} A Vehicle-to-Vehicle (V2V) use case is appropriate for this protocol where vehicles can purchase traffic information \rv{for a} specific street which drivers expect to \AL{use} in the near future.
 The vehicles that have the requested information can be traded with the buyers on the road.
 Finally, similar to V2I, V2V involves the continuous wireless exchange of IoT data collected from vehicle sensors.
 The V2V use case contributes in generating a life-cycle emissions or fuel economy monitoring system amongst vehicles.
 This form of communication helps to manage the safety of the road, as well as increase vehicle awareness.